Mary Beaumont (author)

-Mary Beaumont was the pseudonym of Rosa Oakes (née Mellor, 1849–1910), a minor Victorian author.
+Rosalina Mellor Oakes (14 April 1849 – 25 December 1910), known by the pen name Mary Beaumont, was an English author.

 Life

 Beaumont was from Halifax in Yorkshire, England.
 Her father, Enoch Mellor, was a clergyman.
-Enoch and his wife Caroline raised their daughter in a family atmosphere that has been described as "a combination of piety and intellectual discovery."
+Enoch and his wife, Caroline, raised their daughter in a family atmosphere that has been described as "a combination of piety and intellectual discovery."
 In 1874, Beaumont married the manufacturer John Oakes; they had two daughters.
 Beaumont was lifelong friends with Robert Forman Horton (1855–1934), a leading nonconformist minister.
 Beaumont and her husband lived with Horton from 1902 until Beaumont's death in 1910.

 Beaumont had begun writing at a young age, publishing some poetry in magazines by the time she was nineteen.
 However, ill health interfered with her writing, and she was not able to pursue authorship in earnest until the 1890s.

-In his 'Autobiography', published in 1917, Robert Forman Horton confessed to having been in love with Beaumont/Oakes, who he referred to as 'my friend' throughout the book.
+In his Autobiography, published in 1917, Robert Forman Horton confessed to having been in love with Oakes, who he referred to as 'my friend' throughout the book.
 Horton and Beaumont wrote poetry to each other, some of which was published under the title 'Poems by two friends'.